 I swear I’m so impressionable when it comes to cooking and decisions made when deciding on dinner plans.

 I was walking little Remy early one morning last week and stopped to visit with our neighbor Priscilla.
 We started talking about our supply of just arrived Western Slope Palisade peaches.
 Which led to peach sauces, which led to her plans to cook a pork tenderloin on her Big Green Egg which involved a pork tenderloin marinade, (which I thought sounded difficult).
-When she mentioned her plans included a peach bourbon glaze…well the rest is history.
+When she mentioned her plans included a bourbon peach compote…well the rest is history.

 I came home and started making plans for my own peach sauce recipe for pork tenderloin, and you bet it involved bourbon.
 Let’s take a look at what I came up with.

-Pork Tenderloin with Bourbon Peach Sauce
+Pork Tenderloin with Bourbon Peach Compote